Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Methodology

-where $R_{B/T}$ is a spinor rotation matrix that rotates self-energy matrices from $\hat{z}$ to along the direction of magnetization of the bottom/top contactf.
-The $k_{B/T}^{\uparrow/\downarrow,i}$ are related to the spin-dependent $E-k$ relation inside the FM as:
+where, $R_{B/T}$ is a spinor rotation matrix that rotates self-energy matrices from $\hat{z}$ to along the direction of magnetization of the bottom/top contact.
+The $k_{B/T}^{\uparrow/\downarrow,i}$ is related to the spin-dependent $E-k$ relation inside the FM for each transverse eigen($i$) channel as

-Where $u_{B/T}$ is the potential at the bottom/top contact.
-The charge and spin current can be calculated by adding the current of each individual mode as:
+where, $v_{B/T}$ is the potential at the bottom/top contact.
+The broadening matrix is given by

-The major computational advantage of the spatio-eigen approach emerges from the fact that we need not solve NEGF for all eigen (i) 1D-channels to capture current.
-It can be deduced from Eq.~\ref{eq:EK} that for a specific energy (E), if:
+The charge and spin current (Eq. \ref{eq:Iop}) can be calculated by adding the current of each individual channel as

-Then, $k_{B/T}^{\uparrow/\downarrow,i}$ becomes purely imaginary, resulting in the reduction of $[\Gamma^i_T]$ and $[\Gamma^i_B]$ to zero.
-It leads to the disappearance of current flow (Eq.~\ref{eq:Ci}) from the contact to the channel.
-Consequently, the higher eigen ($i$) 1D-channel does not contribute to the current flow, allowing for the restriction of any NEGF calculation beyond a certain eigenvalue. \\ The decrease in current at higher eigen-energy levels can be explained by the eigenvalues associated with specific eigenbasis/mode represent the electron's energy in the transverse direction.
-As a result, when the transverse energy exceeds E, the contribution to the current from each mode rapidly diminishes.
-This understanding drives the development of a more efficient approach, focusing exclusively on contributions from lower energy levels to enhance computational efficiency.
+The major computational advantage of the spatio-eigen approach arises from the fact that it is not necessary to solve the NEGF for all eigen ($i$) 1D-channels to capture the current.
+It can be inferred from Eq.~\ref{eq:EK} that for a specific energy ($E$), if: